bediger4000/kilo-in-go/README.md

 Slices seem to work well, if you think of them as typed pointers-to-arrays.

+The "useful zero value" for new variables means a lot less initialization happens than in C, with a lot less room for error.

 ## Where I found Go Worse

 C's looser idea of what comprises true and false in looping